-- The use of OGP National Frameworks/and other Central Contracted Suppliers where available. - That any potential purchase greater than €25,000 should be brought to the attention of the Manager responsible for Procurement, in advance of the order being placed.
-This will ensure the procurement process can be completed and the good/service delivered also in a timely manner. - The Budget Holder must confirm that a budget is available in order for the tender process to be activated by the Manager responsible for Procurement - For tenders with a value of €25,000, it is recommended to complete a tender request form.
-See Appendix 2 for template. - Following Tender Evaluation and recommendation and prior to Contract Award approval must be obtained from the relevant Director6 for purchases with a value of €25,000 or more. - Procurement competitions relating to any Building Works7 must not be undertaken without first liaising with the Buildings Department / Designated Building Officer.
-Where works have approval to proceed to tender, this process will be managed by the Procurement Section. - That procurement competition within authorised budgets is carried out in accordance with this policy.
+- The use of OGP National Frameworks/and other Central Contracted Suppliers where available. - That any potential purchase greater than €15,000 should be brought to the attention of the Manager responsible for Procurement in a timely manner.
+This will ensure the procurement process can be completed and the good/services delivered also in a timely manner. - The Budget Holder must confirm that a budget is available in order for the tender process to be activated by the Manager responsible for Procurement - For tenders with a value of €25,000, it is recommended to complete a tender request form.
+See Appendix 2 for template. - Following Tender Evaluation and recommendation and prior to Contract Award approval must be obtained from the relevant Director8 or Chief Executive as per approval levels on table 7 approval thresholds & timescales.
+9 - Procurement competitions relating to any Building Works are not undertaken without first liaising with the Buildings & Property Department / Designated Buildings & Property Officer. - That procurement competition within authorised budgets is carried out in accordance with this policy. - Training Centre purchasing and payments: Training Centres must comply with the ETB Procurement Policy.
+The Manager responsible for Procurement within the ETB has overall responsibility for the oversight and review of implementation of ETB Procurement policies and procedures in all areas within the ETB.